recraftrelic/react-native-shopping-app-documentation/docs/Installation.md

 sidebar_label: Installation
 ---

-The react native chat app is a boilerplate for any react native developer who wants to build a chat app.
+This shopping app is a boilerplate for any react native developer who wants to build a shopping app.

-The goal of this boilerplate is to provide a fully functional chat app which can be reused with very little to no modification.
+The goal of this boilerplate is to provide a fully functional shopping app which can be reused with very little to no modification.

 ## Clone the Github Project

 ```
-git clone git@github.com:recraftrelic/react-native-chat-app-boilerplate.git
+git clone git@github.com:recraftrelic/recraft-react-native-shopping-app.git
 ```

 ## Installing the Dependencies

 Enter inside the root directory of the project folder
 ```
-cd react-native-chat-app-boilerplate
+cd recraft-react-native-shopping-app
 ```

 Now install the required dependencies for the project